ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Block Addition Mappings

+When a `BlockAdditionMapping` element is in the `TrackEntry` and the corresponding `BlockAddIDType` value is `3`, ISOBMFF-like extensions are used.

+`BlockAddIDExtraData` element begins with a 4-byte extension block addition identifier field followed by the content corresponding to this identifier.